awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.Maintenance.md

 12. &X-Amz-Signature=d6d1c65c2e94f5800ab411a3f7336625820b103713b6c063430900514e21d784
 ```

-## Choosing the Frequency of Aurora MySQL Maintenance Updates<a name="Aurora.Maintenance.LTS"></a>
+## Choosing the frequency of Aurora MySQL maintenance updates<a name="Aurora.Maintenance.LTS"></a>

  You can control whether Aurora MySQL upgrades happen frequently or rarely for each DB cluster\.
-The best choice depends on your usage of Aurora MySQL and the priorities for your applications that run on Aurora, For information about the Aurora MySQL long\-term stability \(LTS\) releases that require less frequent upgrades, see [Aurora MySQL Long\-Term Support \(LTS\) Releases](AuroraMySQL.Updates.md#AuroraMySQL.Updates.LTS)\.
+The best choice depends on your usage of Aurora MySQL and the priorities for your applications that run on Aurora, For information about the Aurora MySQL long\-term stability \(LTS\) releases that require less frequent upgrades, see [Aurora MySQL long\-term support \(LTS\) releases](AuroraMySQL.Updates.md#AuroraMySQL.Updates.LTS)\.

  You might choose to upgrade an Aurora MySQL cluster rarely if some or all of the following conditions apply:
 +  Your testing cycle for your application takes a long time for each update to the Aurora MySQL database engine\.